chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 ![Removed player](../img/getting_started/render/camera_ps_imported.png)

 The default **F**ield **o**f **V**iew for Minecraft is 70 vertical.
-Assuming a 16:9 aspect ratio for both Minecraft and the canvas size the default Chunky FoV should match the view with the standard projection.
+Assuming a 16:9 aspect ratio for both Minecraft and the canvas size, the default Chunky FoV should match the view with the standard projection.

+!!! info "Dynamic FoV"
+      If dynamic FoV is enabled in Minecraft, flying in Minecraft will increase the FoV.
+Disable dynamic FoV to get the same FoV as in Chunky, assuming both FoV settings match.

 ---